dayjs/dayjs-website/docs/installation/typescript.md

 #### Have trouble importing Day.js?

-If your `tsconfig.json` contains the following config, you must do the default import workflow `import dayjs from 'dayjs';`:
+If your `tsconfig.json` contains the following config, you must do the default import workflow `import dayjs from 'dayjs'`:

 ```json
 { //tsconfig.json